pletfix/docs/en/helpers.md

 <a name="method-mime_type"></a>
 #### `mime_type()` {.method}

 The `mime_type` function gets the MIME Type of the given file.
-The file must be exists.
+Returns false, if the file does not exist or the mime type is unknown.

     $mime = mime_type(storage_path('upload/image123.gif'));